zavolanlab/SplicingReprogramming/README.md

 # RNA splicing in reprogramming

-Code for reproducing the data in (TODO: ref to publication).
+Code for reproducing the data in (TODO: URL publication).

 ## Reproducing the data